Find speakers of your target language on campus. Learn, share, practise, exchange and improve your language skills.

 The Conversation Exchange Scheme is based on developing your speaking skills through conversation topics such as those listed above.
 However, you will further develop your language skills if you vary your activities and incorporate fun learning techniques into your meetings too.

 - Practise your reading and writing skills by sending your partner some emails in your target language.

-- Set your partner a special task for your next meeting – it could be watching a particular programme on TV in another language or reading a couple of pages of a foreign book/article
+- Set your partner a special task for your next meeting – it could be watching a particular programme on TV in another language or reading a couple of pages of a foreign book/article.

-- Play games in another language – Scrabble or Guess Who for example
+- Play games in another language – Scrabble or Guess Who for example.

-Please ensure you comply with current government guidelines on social distancing when meeting up with other members of the group.
 The Conversation Exchange Scheme Facebook group is a closed group which you must request to join.
 Only registered Edge Hill students and members of staff will be permitted to join.
 When connecting with other participants online and in person, you must take necessary safety precautions:

 - Do not disclose any personal information about yourself online

 - Report any safety concerns to the Language Centre by contacting us on [email protected]

 - Prepare for each meeting and spend time after each meeting reflecting on what you have learnt.